6th International Seminar on Patient Safety and Clinical Excellence

 A past member of the quality committee of the health sciences faculty, Dr. Rodrigo Rincón was nominated to the post by the social advisory board of the Universidad Pública de Navarra.
 She trained in hospital accreditation with the Joint Commission in Chicago, and her participation in the HOPE European Exchange program took her to Derby in the UK.

 Dr. Felipe Villar Álvarez

-Dr. Villar Álvarez is a staff physician in the pulmonology department at Hospital Universitario Fundación Jiménez Díaz (FJD).
+Dr. Villar Álvarez is a staff physician in the pulmonology department at Hospital Universitario Fundación Jiménez Díaz (HUFJD).

-He is an academic advisor for medical residents studying at the FJD and acts as a clinical collaborator at the Universidad Autónoma de Madrid.
+He is an academic advisor for medical residents studying at the HUFJD and acts as a clinical collaborator at the Universidad Autónoma de Madrid.